chef/chef-oss-practices/contributors/guide/README.md

 Finding the appropriate team for your contribution and asking your questions in the correct place can give your contribution higher visibility and a faster community response.
 We do our best to have a swift response time on any of our projects, but engaging a team directly on a contribution is a great way to get connected and have a more direct interaction around your contribution.

 The readme file in each project repository will contain information on the team responsible for the code.
 Some teams also have their own `CONTRIBUTING.md` files, which may contain extra information or guidelines in addition to these general ones.
 These are located in the team-specific community directories in _this repository_ and will be linked from any repository that team owns.
-For example, the contributor's guide for the Habitat supervisor is located in the *chef/chef-oss-practices* repo, as [`../../teams/hab-sup/CONTRIBUTING.md`](../teams/hab-sup/CONTRIBUTING.md), as well as in the root of _habitat-sh/habitat_ as `CONTRIBUTING.md`.

 ### Claiming Your Issue